 Montel Vontavious Porter was half man, half amazing and one half the tag team champions.
 The only man amazing enough to have three halves.

-When asked in Ybor to describe Heidi Lovelace, Solo Darling used non descriptive terms, such "She's about this awesome." and gestured with her arms as life it was something like height...and people immediately realized who she was talking about.
+When asked in Ybor Florida to describe Heidi Lovelace, Solo Darling used non descriptive terms, such as "She's about this awesome." and gestured with her arms as if it was a physical trait like height...and people immediately realized who she was talking about.

 People used to lose their shit over Michael Jackson just standing on stage.